-1. Build Confidence
+1. Martial Arts Builds Confidence

-Kids learn to control their bodies.
+Soon, kids learn to control their bodies.
 They learn to manage the force they use, and the movements they want.

 Each of these factors into building confidence.
 A martial arts practice can teach your kids that they can overcome anything.
 They can push through any hardship.